jgeorg24/Mystical-Descent-Horror-Game/README.md

 # Mystical Descent Game Project

-## Game Developer | Aug 2023 - Dec 2023
+## August 2023 - December 2023

-Welcome to the Mystical Descent Game Project README!
-This project showcases my work as a Game Developer from August 2023 to December 2023.
+Welcome to the Mystical Descent Game Project!
+This project showcases game development from August 2023 to December 2023.
 During this period, I contributed to the development of Mystical Descent, a first-person horror game using Unity.

 ### Key Achievements: